Internal languages of locally cartesian closed $(\infty,1)$-categories: Some fibration categories of tribes

-\begin{remark} Although the previous definition can seem quite ad hoc, it happens to be reminiscent of the principles stipulated by higher observational type theory (see \cite{nlab:higher_observational_type_theory}), introduced by Altenkirch, Kaposi and Shulman.
+\begin{remark} Although the previous definition may appear ad hoc, it is reminiscent of the principles stipulated by higher observational type theory (see \cite{nlab:higher_observational_type_theory}), introduced by Altenkirch, Kaposi and Shulman.
 Indeed, in this framework, the identity type associated with a dependent function type $\Pi_{x :A} B(x)$ is defined by:

 This matches the condition defining $\catname{scTrb_\pi^p}$, since, given two fibrations $B \to A$ and $A \to \Gamma$ in a $\pi$-tribe $\mathcal{T}$, computing the dependent product after taking the identity type (i.e, the forming the cotensor by $\square_\sharp^1$, as in $\iota_\mathcal{T}$) would yield the previous expression. \end{remark}